 Terrorists are very likely to try to carry out attacks in Egypt.
 The main threat is from extremists linked to Daesh-Sinai.
-You should be vigilant at all times, including the holy month of Ramadan when terrorist groups sometimes call for attacks.
-Avoid crowded places and follow the advice of the Egyptian authorities and your travel company, if you have one.
+You should avoid crowded places and gatherings, eg, in or around religious sites and during religious festivals, such as the month of Ramadan and the Christmas period up to 7 January (Coptic Christmas), when terrorist groups have sometimes called for attacks.
+Take extra care over local holiday weekends, as some terrorist attacks have occurred during these times.
+You should follow the advice of the Egyptian authorities and your travel company, if you have one.

 The authorities in Egypt maintain a significant security presence across the country, including armed security officers stationed at important sites, critical infrastructure, and road checkpoints.
 Extra measures are in place at tourist sites.